Elevated Subway in HO Scale

 RunManual will control the train using the hand held remote which has a potentiometer and a direction toggle switch.

-StationF will decelerate at that stations’ rate, wait for doors open, then accelerate to that sections’ speed.
+StationF will decelerate at that stations’ rate until limit speed, proceed until limit sensor is activated, wait for doors open, then accelerate to that sections’ speed.

 StationS will also do the same code but is Second if First is busy.